 The cards inside each chew pack can be recycled in your home-waste.

-All our energy bar, oat snack bar, protein crunch bar and chew wrappers are now fully recyclable via collection points within major supermarkets.
+All our energy bar, oat snack bar, protein crunch bar, energy chew, CollagenPro and overnight oats wrappers & packaging are now fully recyclable via collection points within major supermarkets.
 You can find your nearest collection point here

 The material we use allows for many things: It maintains freshness & protects the products from atmospheric conditions without the need for artificial ingredients.
 It offers a robust water-proof barrier - meaning that sweaty jersey-pockets, wet ruck-sacks and frozen ice-caps are all places our products can go and survive perfectly.